llbit/chunky-docs/docs/index.md

 ## Chunky for Minecraft 1.13+

 Chunky 1.4.X only supports Minecraft 1.12 and earlier.
-For Minecraft 1.13 there is Chunky 2.0, [Read more here](/chunky2.html), however this is incomplete.
 For full Minecraft 1.13+ support, including 1.16, [please see leMaik's site on Chunky 2.2](https://chunky.lemaik.de/).

 ---